Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 Proponents of scaling argue that qualitatively new capabilities emerge at scale that weren't present in smaller models.
-GPT-4 exhibits reasoning abilities, in-context learning, and few-shot generalization that GPT-2 lacked.
+GPT-4 exhibits reasoning abilities, in-context learning, and few-shot generalisation that GPT-2 lacked.
 Perhaps intelligence is an emergent property that appears at sufficient scale, even without explicit symbolic reasoning or grounding.

 *Response*: Critics would argue that impressive performance on benchmarks doesn't constitute